mrismanaziz/Reforestation/README.md

-## Why did the chicken get a penalty?
-For fowl play.
+## How do you find Will Smith in the snow?
+Look for fresh prints.